KonduitAI/konduit-serving-docs/examples/java/dl4j.md

 ---
 description: >-
-  This page documents two ways to create Konduit Serving configurations with the Java SDK:
+  This page documents a way to create Konduit Serving configurations with the Java SDK:

 ---